 Films Leaving Home, Coming Home: A Portrait of Robert Frank (2005) The Americans List: A Salute to Robert Frank.
 Photographers the world over need no introduction to Robert Frank’s seminal 1950s work The Americans, an exploration of the American ideal from his outsider’s perspective as a Swiss émigré.

 Taken on a series of road trips around the country, the resulting intuitively-sequenced images —produced with funding from a Guggenheim fellowship—reflect both the dark undercurrents and poetic beauty of American culture.
 Originally published in Paris in 1958 and the U.S. a year later, the book’s hallowed pages—containing a mere 83 images—have become one of the most referenced and revered photographic works.
 Many of the individual frames reside firmly in the collective memory of contemporary photographers who consciously and subconsciously reference the images on a daily basis.

 Camera Annual, p.
 115, 1958 I am grateful to the Guggenheim Foundation for their confidence and the provisions they made for me to work freely in my medium over a protracted period.
 When I applied for the Guggenheim Fellowship, I wrote: “To produce an authentic contemporary document, the visual impact should be such as will nullify explanation” With these photographs, I have attempted to show a cross-section of the American population.
 I have been frequently accused of deliberately twisting subject matter to my point of view.
 My photographs are not planned or composed in advance and I do not anticipate that the on-looker will share my viewpoint.
 It is a different state of affairs for me to be working on assignment for a magazine.
 I have a genuine distrust and “mefiance” toward all group activities.

 Mishka Henner Discusses 'Less Américains' Mishka Henner, an artist who lives in Manchester, England, recently self-published “Less Américains.”

+The book consists of photographs from Robert Frank’s book “The Americans” that Henner has transformed by erasing parts of the original images.
+We spoke last week about what is likely to be a controversial project.
+Gabrielle Plucknette/The New York Times“Hoboken” What inspired you to make “Less Américains”?
+I worked for years as a documentary photographer.
 Gabrielle Plucknette/The New York Times So when it came to thinking about a new body of work, I wanted to do something that was in some ways about the photo book as much as about documentary photography, and Frank’s “Americans” is kind of the bible of a certain idea of documentary photography if you like.
-Gabrielle Plucknette/The New York Times“U.S. 90″ Robert Frank (Photographer, b 1924 Switzerland) is... - An afternoon in the Museum of Modern Art.
+Gabrielle Plucknette/The New York Times“U.S. 90″ Were you hesitant to alter something that’s considered such a sacred body of work?
+I have to say when I first started working on it, I didn’t think I could do this.
+Robert Frank (Photographer, b 1924 Switzerland) is... - An afternoon in the Museum of Modern Art.